jo-wood/tweeter/README.md

 #### Compose a Tweet:

   - Click the 'Compose' button to write a tweet!
+    - **Upon succesful tweet submission, that *ONE* new tweet will refresh into the top of the tweet feed
+      - (successful AJAX call and render, not all tweets in feed will reload)**
     - **if the tweet has no input, an error message will advise and the tweet will not send**
     - **if the tweet has too many characters (counter goes to '0 or negative count') an error message will advise and not send**
       - the input box will visually show where the cutoff is occuring while the counter advices how many characters caused negative count